Cannon for Cordoba

 Cannon for Cordoba is a 1970 American Western film.
 Filmed in Spain, the larger part of the movie takes place in Mexico in 1912.
 Directed by Paul Wendkos, it stars George Peppard, Pete Duel, Giovanna Ralli and Raf Vallone, and features a musical score by Elmer Bernstein.

-In the novelization of his movie "Once Upon a Time in Hollywood", Quentin Tarantino places fictional actor Rick Dalton (Leonardo DeCaprio) in the role of Jackson Harkness.
+In his novelization of Once Upon a Time in Hollywood, Quentin Tarantino places fictional actor Rick Dalton (Leonardo DiCaprio) in the role of Jackson Harkness.

 Plot

 It is 1912 and groups of Mexican revolutionaries have been attacking towns on both sides of the Mexican–American border.
 The most powerful of these groups is led by a former Mexican army general, Héctor Cordoba.
 When a surprise attack results in six cannons falling into the hands of Cordoba and his men, the United States government puts General John J. "Blackjack" Pershing in charge of seeing that the cannons will never be used against the American people.
 Pershing turns to Captain Rod Douglas, instructing him to gather a group of men to take part in the dangerous mission into the heart of Cordoba's territory.

 The first man to sign up for the job is Jackson Harkness, a soldier who has worked with Douglas before.
 At the beginning of the film, Harkness has to stand by and watch as his brother is tortured and killed by Cordoba.
 Douglas ordered him not to step in because they were undercover as sympathizers in the enemy camp and could not afford to make their true intentions known.
 As a result, Harkness vows vengeance on the captain and will not leave his side until the opportunity presents itself.

 The next two men that Douglas chooses for the operation are Andy Rice and Peter, who have just broken out of the army jail when Douglas arrives with the orders for their release.
 The captain now has all of the men that he feels are necessary for getting the job done.
 However, a Mexican lieutenant, Antonio Gutierrez, who holds a personal grudge against Cordoba, approaches him and demands to be part of the operation.
 He tells Douglas that he knows a woman, Leonora Cristobal, who, for her own reasons, wishes to see Cordoba dead.
 If the captain includes him in the mission, she will help them by working her way into Cordoba's confidence and getting him alone so that he will be vulnerable when they make their move.